Jobman documentation¶

 - Split the

-into chunks to control the number of jobs submitted at once. - Should not use the
+task_listinto chunks to control the number of jobs submitted at once. - Should not use the

-async_submit_job_chunk(mdict: dict, work_dir: str, task_list: list[Task], forward_common_files: list[str] = [], backward_common_files: list[str] = [], machine_index: int = 0, Logger: object = None)
+async_submit_job_chunk(mdict: dict, work_dir: str, task_list: list[Task], forward_common_files: list[str] = [], backward_common_files: list[str] = [], machine_index: int = 0, logger: object = None)

 async